-- Fedora modularity – Provides a new option which allows the application to have dependencies of different versions and make use of them simultaneously.
+- Fedora modularity: Provides a new option that allows applications to have dependencies of different versions and use them simultaneously.

-- Screen Sharing – It is made possible in the newest release.
+- Screen sharing: It is now possible in the newest release.

-- Power PC – Support has been discontinued this release.
+- Power PC: Support for Power PC has been discontinued in this release.

-- Various packages such as Python, MySQL, Node.JS have been updated to newer versions.
+- New packages: Various packages such as Python, MySQL, and Node.JS have newer updated versions.

-- And the developer-centric distribution provides only limited libraries by default.
-The other libraries need to be installed.
+Using the Ubuntu theme may provide a better experience for users as Fedora makes use of the Vanilla Architecture.
+In Fedora, the package installers should be more responsive, and the developer-centric distribution provides only limited libraries by default.
+Thus, additional libraries require installation.
 The distribution and the number of packages available make Ubuntu a better choice.

-- Wayland and XORG in Linux are display servers that form integral parts of display in the monitor.
-They are used to communicate between graphic instances and remote terminals.
-Wayland coming with Gnome causes hiccups during seizure time resulting in displaying only a black screen.
-This is overcome by disabling Wayland so that XORG takes over and provides an easy fix for the display issues.
+Wayland and XORG are display servers that form integral parts of the display in the monitor.
+They help communicate between graphic instances and remote terminals.
+Wayland, which comes with Gnome, can cause hiccups during seizure time, resulting in displaying only a black screen.
+One can overcome the issue by disabling Wayland, allowing XORG to take over and provide an easy fix for display issues.